greeshmasunil10/winter-ly-back-end/README.md

 * An ecommerce platform to sell online.
 The backend is implemented using RESTful API : nodejs and expressjs with MongoDB database.
 A payment gateway, Braintree, is used for Credit card and Paypal payment processing.
 User passwords are securely stored and validated using SHA-1 one way encryption.

 ## Deployed
-* The functional ecommerce web application "Winterly" , is deployed to Digital ocean.
+* The fully functional ecommerce web application "Winterly" , is deployed to Digital ocean.
 * To view : http://winter-ly.com/

 ## Tools and Technologies